 (Greek: move, set in motion; muscular activity)

-2. A change of linear or angular velocity in response to a chemical stimulus.
+2. A change in the velocity of linear or angular movement of an organism in response to a contact stimulus.